JayWadekar/GW_higher_harmonics_search/README.md

 This repo has data products form the IAS GW search with higher harmonics.

 Please feel free to email me at jayw@ias.edu if there are any issues or you need more files or data than currently uploaded here.
+Different folders contain:

 1. The PE samples for the new events described in [arXiv:2312.06631](https://arxiv.org/abs/2312.06631)